AegeanGrey/password-generator/README.md

 - Would you like numbers?

 The webpage will then load a new randomly generated password with the user selected inputs!

+If you didn't get the desired results, I'd recommend refreshing the browser before clicking the Generate Password button again as the results get muddied by pressing the button repeatedly.